polichtm/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01b-Azure_VM_Windows_Clustering.md

 Duration: 50 minutes

 In this exercise, you will deploy Azure infrastructure compute components necessary to configure Failover Clustering on Azure VMs running Windows Server 2022.
-This will involve deploying a pair of Active Directory domain controllers, followed by a pair of Azure VMs running Windows Server 2022, each VM will be created as a DC for the new domain and will be placed in separate availability zones, within the same virtual network.
+This will involve deploying a pair of Active Directory domain controllers, followed by a pair of Azure VMs running Windows Server 2022.
+Each pair of the VMs will be placed in separate availability zones within the same virtual network.
 To automate the deployment of domain controllers, you will use an Azure Resource Manager QuickStart template available from <https://aka.ms/az120-1bdeploy>

-### Task 1: Deploy a pair of Azure VMs running highly available Active Directory domain controllers by using an Azure Resource Manager template
+### Task 1: Deploy a pair of Azure VMs running highly available Active Directory domain controllers by using a Bicep template

 1. From the lab computer, start a Web browser, and navigate to the Azure portal at https://portal.azure.com